7danny7/uapdogwhistle-privacy/privacy.md

 ### Local-Only Settings Storage

-The App stores two user-selected preferences exclusively on your device, utilizing Android's encrypted Jetpack DataStore:
+The App stores two user-selected preferences exclusively on your device, using Android Jetpack DataStore (stored locally in app-private storage; never transmitted).

 * **Theme Choice:** dark, light, aurora, galaxy, night sky, etc.
 * **Background Image URI:** when you select a custom image using the Android Photo Picker.